 Think through what the most important things are in your life and figure out how to either outsource non-essentials or combine them with other essential time management things.

-Like when Michelle Obama decided to hire a personal chef (see my upcoming Saturday Book Review on The Writer’s Cue), she did it first because she was outsourcing a non-essential thing in her time management (cooking).
+Like when Michelle Obama decided to hire a personal chef, she did it first because she was outsourcing a non-essential thing in her time management (cooking).
 Then, when she became the First Lady of the United States, she brought her personal chef to the White House and had him help her design a model garden to address the obesity epidemic in the United States.
 You can combine un-important time management items with important items or outsource them entirely.